 Posted By Alan Sackrin on September 29, 2014

-This in-depth article discusses the elements of an injury victim’s pain and suffering claim resulting from a negligent act occurring anywhere in the State of Florida, regardless if the injury is from a slip and fall, a defective product, medical malpractice, a car crash or a work related accident caused by the negligence of someone other than the employer or an employee of the employer.
+This in-depth article discusses the elements of an injury victim’s pain and suffering claim resulting from a negligent act occurring anywhere in the State of Florida, regardless if the injury is from a slip and fall, a defective product, medical malpractice, a car crash or a work related accident caused by the negligence of someone other than the employer or an employee.

 The general questions we will address here about Florida pain and suffering claims, include: